-Robert Ryan Guzzo, born on March 1, 1979, in San Diego, CA., was an extraordinary man who led a life of dedication to his family, friends, Seal Team 5, and his country.
-He graduated from Portsmouth High School in 1997, where he also was a star linebacker on the football team.
+Robert Bryan Guzzo, born on March 1, 1979, in San Diego, CA, was an extraordinary man who dedicated himself to his family, friends, Seal Team 5, and country.
+He graduated from Portsmouth High School in 1997 and was a star linebacker on the football team.
 Before football, Rob played several varsity sports.
-True to form, he drove his coaches crazy because his natural talent was far stronger than his patience for enduring hot summer practices.
+True to form, he drove his coaches crazy because his natural talent was far more potent than his patience for enduring hot summer practices.
 Rob just wanted to be in the game; he wanted the action.

 He was a brother in the Beta Phi Epsilon fraternity.
-Rob was never short on ideas, passionate about pursuing a good time, and always being in action.
+Rob was constantly in action, never short on ideas, and passionate about pursuing a good time.

 Upon graduation in 2000, Rob followed his destiny: Becoming a Navy SEAL.
 His dream came true in the form of Navy SEAL Team 5, where he was deployed upon graduation.
 He trained in Coronado, CA, and deployed to Iraq in 2006, serving as a communications specialist.
 The brotherhood he found there, the missions, the sense of accomplishment – all shaped who he was to his core.
 Rob was awarded the Navy Commendation Medal with Valor for his combat action in Iraq.